PawelDk/CS50_Python_Final_Project/README.md

     mortgage.save_schedule_to_csv("Payment_schedule.csv")

+## How to use external functions
-External functions can be used outside the program as well:
+External functions using mortgage class can be called from other program as well:

     project.generate_mortgage_attributes_sheet(50000, 7, 60, 'equal', 5000)